Skip to main content

 Sleeping position

 If nauseous, it may be best to sleep upright and on the side.
-If acid reflux is the main cause of nausea or vomiting, it is recommended to sleep on the left side.
+If acid reflux is the leading cause of nausea or vomiting, it is recommended to sleep on the left side.
 If vomiting has occurred, it is important to sleep on the side rather than the back.
-This is because lying on the back may increase the risk of choking on any vomiting that may occur while sleeping.
+This is because lying on one’s back may increase the risk of choking on any vomiting that may occur while sleeping.

 Vomiting